 The intersection of EE Butler Pkwy and College Ave in Gainesville was the site of a fatal pedestrian crash on August 1, 2019.
 The crash occurred outside of daylight hours (8:49PM), and shortly after it had rained (wet pavement conditions were present).

-- (94.74%) occurred within Gainesville, and one crash occurred in Lula - 18 of the crashes (94.74%) occurred in disadvantaged census tracts
+- 15 of the crashes (73.68%) occurred outside daylight hours - 18 of the crashes (94.74%) occurred within Gainesville, and one crash occurred in Lula - 18 of the crashes (94.74%) occurred in disadvantaged census tracts